fengyingdian/wxui/README.md

 ## Contribution

-If you have any ideas or suggestions to improve Wechat WeUI, welcome to submit an issue/pull request.
+If you have any ideas or suggestions to improve Wechat wxui, welcome to submit an issue/pull request.